How did you come by this topic?*

 So what’s the property of human gender that pronouns encode?

-- (Manuscript in prep: contact me for more information)
+- (Manuscripts in prep: contact me for more information)

 - Ackerman, L., N. Riches, & J. Wallenberg.
 (2018).
 Coreference dependency formation is modulated by experience with variation of human gender.
 The 92nd Annual Meeting of the Linguistic Society of America (LSA2018) – Salt Lake City, UT (January 2018).